 Working in the Miller Group, Olivia is performing research under the mentorship of first year graduate student Kate Pitman to synthesize and study homogeneous catalysts.
 Finster and Pitman are working to develop electrocatalysts for use in key steps in a CO2 reduction process.
 The research extends beyond Chapel Hill, in collaboration with researchers at the University of Washington and University of Michigan.
 The CENTC summer research program features weekly videoconferences where students get to know each other even though they are at distant institutions.
 UNC is proud to help sponsor such an innovative first research experience, which will certainly help Olivia pursue her dream of performing research in sustainability.

-The University of North Carolina at Chapel Hill will be at the 2013 SACNAS Annual Conference in San Antonio, Texas from October 3-6.
-Please stop by our booth!
+The University of North Carolina at Chapel Hill participated at the 2013 SACNAS Annual Conference in San Antonio, Texas from October 3-6.

 SACNAS is the Society for Advancement of Chicanos and Native Americans in Science.
 It is a society of scientists dedicated to fostering the success of Hispanic/Chicano and Native American scientists —from college students to professionals— to attain advanced degrees, careers, and positions of leadership in science.